justinnhli/appoxy/README.md

-# justinnhli-oxy

-A repository of all the web apps that I use for teaching.
+A repository of demonstration web apps I've built for teaching.